tinted-theming/base16-rofi/README.md

 ### Base16-shell hook

-This repo also provides a hook to switch the rofi colorscheme automatically when a base16_shell theme is set.
+For Rofi < 1.4.x this repo also provides a hook to switch the colorscheme automatically when a base16_shell theme is set.
 The setup is pretty straightforward:

 ```
 > export BASE16_SHELL_HOOKS=$HOME/.config/base16-shell/hooks